dnav/dynlink/draft-ietf-core-dynlink.md

 | Binding   | core.bnd | GET, POST, DELETE | link-format     |
 {: #intdesc title="Binding Interface Description"}

 The Binding interface is used to manipulate a binding table.
 A request with a POST method and a content format of application/link-format simply appends new bindings to the table.
 All links in the payload MUST have a relation type &quot;boundTo&quot;.
 A GET request simply returns the current state of a binding table whereas a DELETE request empties the table.
-Individual entries may be dreeleted from the table by specifying the resource path in a DELETE request.
+Individual entries may be deleted from the table by specifying the resource path in a DELETE request.

 The following example shows requests for adding, retrieving and deleting bindings in a binding table.